TokenCake: A KV-Cache-centric Serving Framework for LLM-based Multi-Agent Applications: Introduction

 \section{Introduction}

 Large Language Models (LLMs) are powerful reasoning engines, and applications built upon them are evolving from single-response generation to complex, multi-agent systems.
-This new approach has enabled powerful applications in domains like autonomous code generation\cite{mscopilot}, complex financial analysis\cite{tradingagents}, and realistic environment simulation\cite{agentsociety}.
-The defining characteristic of these applications is a dual-interaction model: frequent external, \textbf{agent-tool} interaction and complex internal, \textbf{agent-agent} collaboration.
-Externally, these agents use function calls to interact with tools, data sources, and APIs.
-Internally, these systems orchestrate multiple specialized agents that collaborate to solve a larger problem.
+This evolution has enabled powerful applications in domains like autonomous code generation~\cite{mscopilot}, complex financial analysis~\cite{tradingagents}, and realistic environment simulation~\cite{agentsociety}.
+The defining characteristic of these applications is a dual-interaction model: frequent external \textbf{agent-tool} interaction through \fcs, and complex internal \textbf{agent-agent} collaboration through structured workflows.
+Externally, agents use \fcs to interact with tools, data sources, and APIs.
+Internally, multiple specialized agents collaborate within a dependency graph to solve a larger problem.

-Figure~\ref{fig:agent_apps} illustrates this application model.
-For example, Code-Writer\cite{codeagent} and Deep-Research\cite{gemini-deep-research} are composed of internal pipelines of agents (e.g., programmers, reviewers, searchers) that in turn make frequent external calls to tools like file systems and web APIs.
-The combination of these complex internal dependencies and frequent, long-running external interactions results in workload patterns distinct from traditional LLM inference, introducing unique and significant performance challenges for the underlying serving infrastructure.
+Figure~\ref{fig:agent_apps} illustrates this application model with two representative examples.
+Code-Writer~\cite{codeagent,anthropic_claude_code,openai_codex,opencode_ai,bytedance_trae,tencent_codebuddy,google_gemini_cli} orchestrates a pipeline of agents, including programmers, reviewers, and testers, that make frequent external calls to tools like file systems and code interpreters.
+Deep-Research~\cite{gemini-deep-research,openai_deep_research,anthropic_claude_research} uses a workflow of agents that search, summarize, and synthesize information, requiring external calls to web search APIs and document stores.
+The combination of complex internal dependencies and frequent, long-running external interactions produces workload patterns that are fundamentally different from traditional LLM inference.
+These patterns introduce critical performance challenges for the underlying serving infrastructure that existing systems are not designed to handle.